Think3D: Thinking with Space for Spatial Reasoning: Experiment

 \subsection{Main Results}

-The results on the multi-view reasoning benchmark show that Think3D substantially improves the performance of proprietary models such as GPT-4.1 and Gemini-2.5-Pro, yielding 11.57\% and 4.00\% relative gains, respectively, \emph{without any additional training}.
-In contrast, when applied to smaller models such as Qwen3-VL-4B, the improvement is marginal~(0.61\%), suggesting that limited spatial reasoning capacity restricts the benefits of exploration.
-However, once Qwen3-VL-4B is fine-tuned using Think3D-RL~(Qwen3-VL-4B\textsubscript{RL}), the model exhibits a improvement of 6.71\% with Think3D.
-This provides strong evidence that RL effectively strengthens viewpoint selection and spatial exploration.
+Results on the multi-view reasoning benchmark~(Table~\ref{tab:main_results}) show that Think3D substantially improves proprietary models such as GPT-4.1 and Gemini-2.5-Pro, yielding 11.57\% and 4.00\% relative gains, respectively, in a zero-shot setting.
+In contrast, for smaller models such as Qwen3-VL-4B, the gain is marginal~(0.61\%), suggesting limited spatial reasoning capacity constrains the benefit of exploration.
+However, once Qwen3-VL-4B is fine-tuned with Think3D-RL~(Qwen3-VL-4B\textsubscript{T3RL}), it improves by 9.32\% with Think3D.
+This provides evidence that RL strengthens viewpoint selection and spatial exploration.
 We further analyze how RL-trained models achieve these gains in Section~\ref{ab:whatrllearn}.
-On VSI-Bench, the results further support the effectiveness of Think3D, yielding a 2.96\% improvement on GPT-4.1 and a 6.45\% improvement on Gemini-2.5-Pro.
-These gains indicate that Think3D also enhances performance on video-based spatial reasoning tasks.
-Moreover, our RL-fine-tuned model achieves larger improvements when equipped with Think3D—rising from 0.8\% to 6.96\%—highlighting that RL training enables the model to exploit 3D spatial exploration more effectively.
-We also provide a qualitative example of the Think3D reasoning process in Figure~\ref{fig:example}.
+On VSI-Bench~(Table~\ref{tab:vsi_tiny_results}), results further support Think3D, yielding a 2.96\% improvement on GPT-4.1 and a 6.45\% improvement on Gemini-2.5-Pro.
+These gains indicate that Think3D also improves video-based spatial reasoning.
+Moreover, our RL-fine-tuned model achieves larger gains with Think3D, rising from 0.8\% to 12.05\%, highlighting that RL enables more effective 3D spatial exploration.
+We also provide a qualitative example in Figure~\ref{fig:example}.